Why these parents say the GizmoWatch is a great smartwatch for kids

 Introducing tech to kids with smartwatches

 “It’s taught him responsibility.
-He has to take it with him, and it’s building a trust in our parent-child relationship; and he has the tools to do it,” Bonikowske says.
+He has to take it with him, and it’s building trust in our parent-child relationship,” Bonikowske says.

-The new message readout feature is good for individuals with a wide range of disabilities as well, says Clay Hadden, a speech pathologist in Charleston, South Carolina, who specializes in using high tech to help kids learn how to talk.
-And because it looks like a device that every other kid is wearing, a kid with dyslexia for example, doesn’t stand out while adapting to new skills.
+The message readout feature is good for differently abled learners as well, says Clay Hadden, a speech pathologist in Charleston, South Carolina, who specializes in using tech to help kids learn how to talk.
+And because it looks like a device that every other kid is wearing, a kid with dyslexia doesn’t appear to need any special help while adapting to new skills.

 Because it’s a smartwatch for kids, the conversation can start early about the age-appropriate use of tech, says Bea Moise, a cognitive specialist and parent of two neurodivergent children who coaches digital parents.
 She suggests teaching kids early to ask a caregiver for permission about when to use the device.

-That means learning to put the device on the charger when not in use, setting boundaries around not making calls at inappropriate times, such as during school, and helping kids understand that it’s a primer device: How they use it now will help determine if they’re ready for the responsibility to use a smartphone later.
-For example, can they follow the rules you establish together as a family for the device, can they give it back when asked, and can they take care of the tech when it’s not being used.
+That means learning to put the device on the charger when not in use; setting boundaries around not making calls at inappropriate times, such as during school; and helping kids understand that it’s a primer device: How they use it now will help determine if they’re ready for the responsibility of a smartphone later.

 Parental controls